-Switzerland World Cup 2018 Standings
+Switzerland's World Cup 2022 Standings

-Switzerland Odds To Win The World Cup
+Switzerland's Odds To Win The World Cup

-Switzerland are a solid European performer these days, and there is no surprise to see them at their fourth consecutive World Cup.
-Their own supporters expect them to appear at the World Cup, although it remains to be seen whether they can finally break through and make it into the quarter-finals, something they achieved when there were just sixteen teams in the tournament but have not been able to do in the current format.
+Switzerland is a solid European performer these days, and there is no surprise to see them at their fourth consecutive World Cup.
+Their own supporters expect them to appear at the World Cup, although it remains to be seen whether they can finally break through and make it into the quarter-finals, something they achieved when there were just sixteen teams in the tournament but has not been able to do in the current format.

 You can fetch +105 for Switzerland to qualify from the group, and although Group E is quite a tough one considering Costa Rica's excellent form in the most recent tournament, You would have to think that Switzerland will qualify alongside Brazil.
 If you disagree, you can also get -143 for Switzerland to be eliminated at the group stage.

-We believe that Switzerland will qualify, however will fail to overcome a likely matchup with Germany in the second round.
+We believe that Switzerland will qualify, however, will fail to overcome a likely matchup with Germany in the second round.

-Switzerland Squad & Key Players
+Switzerland's Squad & Key Players

-All teams must declare a 30 man squad for the World Cup by the middle of May, while the final 23 man squads don't have to be finalised until the first week of June, just days prior to the tournament start date.
-We will update you when the team sheets are announced, but first let's take a look at some of the most important players in the Swiss team and who we think will play a big part in the competition.
+All teams must declare a 30 man squad for the World Cup by the middle of May, while the final 23 man squads don't have to be finalized until the first week of June, just days prior to the tournament start date.
+We will update you when the team sheets are announced, but first, let's take a look at some of the most important players in the Swiss team and who we think will play a big part in the competition.

 Granit Xhaka - Midfielder

 Xhaka has become one of the first names on the team sheet at Arsenal and he adds another dimension to the midfield because of his ability to shoot from distance.
-He has scored eight goals from his 59 international caps, despite starting in a defensive midfield role, and at just 25 years of age he will have the opportunity to shape Switzerland's World Cup results for at least the next three campaigns.
+He has scored eight goals from his 59 international caps, despite starting in a defensive midfield role, and at just 25 years of age, he will have the opportunity to shape Switzerland's World Cup results for at least the next three campaigns.

 Xhaka's height is also an asset, and he has also been touted as a natural leader.
 This was made apparent when at just 22 he was given the captain's armband at former club Borussia Monchengladbach.